Contesting a will

 - Fraud / forgery: If the will has been fraudulently created or altered, this is of course a ground for challenge.

-- Other issues: Where a will has not complied with formal legal requirements, contains errors such that it does not
+- Other issues: For example, where a will has not complied with formal legal requirements, contains errors such that it does not sufficiently explain what the testator wanted to be done.

 The above are common issues when a will is disputed, but are by no means exhaustive.